 What are the different types of nurses and their specializations?

 There are many types of nurses and many specializations that nurses can earn to further enhance their career opportunities.
 You can choose to specialize in cardiothoracic medicine, neurology, child care, operating room, and much more.
-Adding specialized certifications and nursing skill sets allows you to tailor your career towards the fields of medicine that are most interesting to you.
+Adding specialized certifications and nursing skill sets allows you to tailor your career toward the fields of medicine that are most interesting to you.
 It also creates considerable flexibility in choosing employment options ranging from private clinics to public hospitals, and nursing home facilities to in-home care.

 Nurses are required to be licensed within the states where they wish to work.
 This licensure must be kept up to date; however, while many people fear “the boards” the reality is that nurses who graduate from accredited nursing programs are well prepared for the exams and questions required to pass the test.
 Moreover, many states make it easy for nurses to transfer their credentials across state lines.
 This makes it possible for nurses to pursue career opportunities whenever and wherever they arise.